Managing Physical Inventory Structure¶

-Click the Fill Inventory button at the top right side of the form view and select the location concerned.
+Click the Import Inventory action and select the location concerned.
 You can choose to include child locations and set the inventory to zero (especially useful to ensure the count is done correctly).

 You can update the inventory from the Product form.
-Go to the Inventory tab, Stock and Expected Variations section, and click on the Update.
+Go to the Information tab, Stocks section, and click the Update button.
 On confirmation, OpenERP will create a Physical Inventory.